aeden/dns-zonefile/CONTRIBUTING.md

 ## Publishing

 Once a PR is merged into master, bump the version in `lib/dns/zonefile/version.rb` and commit that change.
-Next, add a new tag with that version number and push the tag to GitHub.
+Next, add a new tag with that version number 'git tag vx.x.x' and push the tag to GitHub 'git push origin vx.x.x'.
 Finally, if you are a maintainer with access rights for rubygems.org, run `gem build dns-zonefile.gemspec` followed by `gem push dns-zonefile-x.x.x.gem` where x.x.x is the version number you just set.